Fabio-A-Sa/Privago/milestone_1_report.md

 The data preparation process began with a comprehensive cleaning phase, where the primarly focus was the removal of records containing ``empty or null values`` in any attribute.
 Simultaneously, was identified and eliminated incomplete or uninformative data, including strings with ``uninformative text``, such as "no comments available for this review.", using Python.
 This combined cleaning step ensured that the dataset was cleansed in detail for the normalization phase.

 With the data cleaned, attention was turned to ``attribute normalization``.
 Given the presence of diverse datasets with varying formats, comprehensive normalization process was needed.
 This included standardizing attributes such as ``"positive_reviews"`` and ``"negative_reviews"`` into a unified ``"review_text"`` attribute for the 4th dataset as is demonstrated in the Pipeline Diagram [Figure 1].
 Additionally, ``date formats`` were normalized to ensure uniformity and suitability for analysis.
-The date format was set as "year-month" due to the absence of day-specific review information in the second dataset and its irrelevance to the research targets. ``Rating scales`` were also normalized to a common range and converted to floating-point values, facilitating comparative analysis ([0.0, 5.0]).
+The date format was set as "year-month" due to the absence of day-specific review information in the second dataset and its irrelevance to the research targets.
+In fact, people search for seasons of the year, months, and not for a specific day. ``Rating scales`` were also normalized to a common range and converted to floating-point values, facilitating comparative analysis ([0.0, 5.0]).

 In addiction, was established a ``standardized naming`` convention to address variations in ``hotel names``, such as from "45 Park Lane - Dorchester Collection" to "45 Park Lane Dorchester Collection".
 This step was necessary to facilitate the aggregation step and the addition of the feature "average_rate" to each hotel entity, referenced below. ``Location standardization`` involved reducing location names to their last two words, preserving only the capital and country names.

 To gain insights into the textual content, we calculated the temporary column `word count` for each review across all datasets.
 This analysis was facilitated using the Pandas [9] Python tool, allowing us to extract valuable information such as quartile ranges and make informed decisions during the review deletion phase.
 This process enabled us to identify and manage reviews with either an insufficient word count or an excessively high word count.
 We achieved this by removing reviews falling below the 25% threshold (first quartile) and those exceeding the 75% threshold (fourth quartile).
 This step was done separately for each dataset, due to the discrepation of each average word counting [Figure 2] [Figure 3].

 At this stage, all the datasets were successfully merged into a single, consolidated dataset, which streamlined the remaining preparation tasks.
-These tasks commenced with the computation of the ``"average_rate"`` for each unique hotel.
+These tasks commenced with the computation of the temporary column ``"average_rate"`` for each unique hotel.
 This information may prove valuable for defining search criteria in future milestones.

 After completing the aforementioned steps, the next phase involved determining the minimum and maximum number of ``reviews per hotel`` to be retained.
 To accomplish this, the same approach used for analyzing the number of words per review was employed, utilizing the Pandas [9] .describe() function.
 This statistical analysis provided essential insights into the distribution of reviews across hotels.